 Foreign capital inflows can support economic growth, but sudden surges or reversals can threaten economic and financial stability.
 Capital inflows can facilitate the adoption of more advanced technologies and reduce the cost of capital by enabling better global allocation of risk (Rogoff et al., 2004).
 However, surges in capital inflows can appreciate exchange rates and fuel excessive credit growth and current-account deficits (Elekdag et al., 2009, Erten et al., 2021).
 And, sudden reversals of capital inflows can lead to exchange rate pressures, slower economic growth, and financial crises (Calvo and Reinhart, 2000).
 Certain types of foreign capital flows are particularly volatile.
-(Pagliari and Hannan, 2017), among others, provide evidence that portfolio flows, purchases and sales of financial securities, are the most volatile.
+Pagliari and Hannan (2017), among others, provide evidence that portfolio flows, purchases and sales of financial securities, are the most volatile.
 These flows are increasingly channeled via investment funds, particularly as bank-intermediated portfolio flows retrenched in the aftermath of the Global Financial Crisis (Shin (2013), Takats (2010)).
-As of end-2018, investment funds' share of total cross-border portfolio flows was 60% ((Kaufmann, 2020)).
+As of end-2018, investment funds' share of total cross-border portfolio flows was 60%(Kaufmann, 2020).
+More generally, the financial assets of Non-Banking Financial Intermediaries (NBFIs), including insurance corporations, pension funds, other financial intermediaries and financial auxiliaries, accounted for almost 50% of the global total, amounting to around USD400trn in 2019, up from around USD100trn in 2011, (FSB, Financial Stability Board, 2021).
+A broad debate is ongoing around the opportunities and challenges arising from investment funds, which are the fastest growing component of NBFIs.(Kaufmann, 2020)

 Investment funds are structures such that investors can buy shares in a fund and professional fund managers buy and sell assets according to the investment mandate for that fund.
 Investment funds can be categorized as private funds (hedge funds, private equity) or mutual funds.
-The vast majority of mutual funds are open-ended.2 So-called open-ended funds (OEFs) allow investors to redeem from the fund at any time, embedding the potential for a "run" on this type of fund.3 Portfolio managers allocate the capital available for investment across asset classes and execute positions in particular securities, following the fund mandate.
-For actively managed funds, managers reallocate as they change their view of a particular security, and as they manage investor redemptions.
-Capital flows channeled via mutual funds are thus purchases and sales of a country's assets driven either by fund investors or portfolio manager behavior.
+The vast majority of mutual funds are open-ended.
+So-called open-ended funds allow investors to redeem from the fund at any time, embedding the potential for a "run" on this type of fund.
+Portfolio managers are specialized and allocate the capital available for investment across asset classes and execute positions in particular securities, following the fund mandate.
+Managers can suffer financial and reputation costs if they diverge from the fund mandate.
+For actively managed funds, managers articulate and commit to their investment strategies.
+They both reallocate as they change their views on a particular security and manage investor redemptions.
+Capital flows channeled via mutual funds are thus purchases and sales of a country's assets driven by the behavior of fund investors and portfolio managers.
+Employing a novel strategy to disentangle these components, this paper analyzes the importance of each and asks whether they amplify or offset each other.